pownjs/pown/README.md

 - [ ] a rich collection of payloads
 - [ ] a rich collection of exploits
+- [ ] radio hacking tools and frameworks
+- [ ] zigbee hacking and discovery
+- [ ] tools for discovering targets on the internet
+- [ ] nmap alternative in node
+- [ ] corss-compiler toolchain
+- [ ] tv hacking modules
+- [ ] usb hacking modules

 ## How To Contribute